Last updated on

 The good news is that public schools and public universities in Germany typically charge no tuition fees.
 However, students from third countries (i.e., countries outside of the European Economic Area) need a residence permit for study purposes, whereas one of the requirements for issuing this permit is the proof of sufficient financial resources.
 Once finished with their studies, foreign graduates can stay in Germany for another 18 months looking for a job.
 Those who find a job will have their residence permit for study purposes converted into a residence permit for work.
 After two years of staying and working in Germany they are entitled to a permanent residence title also known as a settlement permit (upon meeting certain other conditions).
 For more detailed information on immigration opportunities available to foreign students please refer to the section “Study in Germany“.

-Similarly to foreign university graduates, graduates of dual study programmes and those who have completed a vocational training programme in Germany are welcome to stay in the country if they are offered or find a job within 18 or 12 months, respectively from the end of their programme.
+Similarly to foreign university graduates, graduates of dual study programmes and those who have completed a vocational training programme in Germany are welcome to stay in the country if they are offered or find a job within 18 months from the end of their programme.
+However, before their study or training programme ends, they must extend their residence permit to be allowed to stay for job-hunting.

 5. Employment and Self-Employment in Germany

 Citizens of the EEA countries have an unrestricted access to the German job market.
 For other nationals, access to the German labour market is less straightforward.
 They need a residence permit for work and their chances of securing this permit largely depend on their qualifications and professional skills.
 Germany is welcoming people from all over the world to fill labour shortages in many areas.
-These include healthcare professionals, electrical and mechanical engineers, IT specialists, natural scientists, teachers, skilled trades workers of certain professions and some other professionals.
-However, the majority of humanities graduates or unskilled labourers will find it difficult to secure a residence permit for work purposes.
+These include healthcare professionals, electrical and mechanical engineers, IT specialists, natural scientists, teachers, skilled trades workers of many professions and some other professionals.
+Anyone who has a higher education degree or a vocational qualification (at least two years of training are required) that are recognized in the country where such education was obtained and a minimum of two years of work experience is welcome as a skilled worker in Germany (if a degree or vocational qualification are recognized in Germany no work experience is required).
+However, the majority of unskilled labourers will find it difficult to secure a residence permit for work purposes.

 There are also restrictions for those citizens of third countries who would like to start their own business in Germany.
 When applying for a residence title at the embassy in their home country they must first submit a business plan and a financial plan for approval.
 Typically, an investment of at least 250,000 Euros or creating five jobs in Germany would be expected.
 In addition, candidates will have to prove that their products or services benefit the German economy.
 If successful, they will be issued a residence permit for self-employment.

 For more information on employment and self-employment opportunities in Germany for foreign nationals and related requirements please refer to the section “Work in Germany“.
-Also, check out the Skilled Immigration Act which is undergoing a major reform between November 2023 and June 2024 aimed at attracting more foreign workers from third countries.
+Also, check out the Skilled Immigration Act which has undergone a major reform between November 2023 and June 2024 aimed at attracting more foreign workers from third countries.
 For details on starting a business in Germany as a foreigner read this guide.

 6. Family Reunification in Germany